phwoolcon/bootstrap/README.md

 > ## EASY TO USE

-The bootstrap project provides directory structures to use Phwoolcon.
+The Bootstrap provides directory structure for running Phwoolcon.

 The purpose of this project is to create a high performance
 web application, which can run in traditional php-fpm mode and